-6 - Mastering 5 - Effective 4 - Competent 3 - Developing 2 - Emerging 1 - Minimal N/A Clearly understands m concepts associated w well as the challenges issues. vith the discipline as Understands some o associated with the o not describe embedo discipline.
-May or may 0 , d the key concepts, edded issues associated or does so minimally. on this work te and nuanced use of definitions, and terms dience the work is terms is generally ac uage, definitions and curate and appropriate work is intended for.
-Often misuses tech concepts, and/or re layperson's languag lies on overly general to rate based Demonstrates approp depth of knowledge a discipline.
+6 - Mastering 5 - Effective 4 - Competent 3 - Developing 2 - Emerging 1 - Minimal N/A Clearly understands most or all of the concepts associated with the discipline as well as the challenges and embedded issues.
+Understands some of the key concepts associated with the discipline.
+May or may not describe embedded issues.
+Does not understand the key concepts, challenges, or embedded issues associated with the discipline; or does so minimally. on this work te and nuanced use of definitions, and terms dience the work is Use of technical language, definitions and terms is generally accurate and appropriate for the audience the work is intended for.
+Often misuses technical terms and concepts, and/or relies on overly general layperson's language. to rate based Demonstrates approp depth of knowledge a discipline.
 Demonstrates appro knowledge associate but lacks depth (or vi d with the discipline ed breadth and depth of ed with the discipline.
 Unable